ArtS/arts.github.com/_posts/2015-07-30-how-to-avoid-and-fix-nullreferenceexceptions-in-asp-net-mvc.md

 </font>
 </div>

-To fix this exception you need to retrieve data in a safe manner - by checking all the reference types first and avoiding dengerous assumptions that related objects are always going to be present:
+To fix this exception, you need to retrieve data in a safe manner - by checking all the reference types first and avoiding dangerous assumptions that related objects are always going to be present:

 {% highlight csharp %}
 public int?
 GetUserPostCode(int userId) { // Notice that function returns nullable int now